 How to use `mdx` and `shiki-twoslash` to add VSCode-like syntax highlighting and TypeScript experience to code blocks

-is a library that combines the functionality of two
+shiki-twoslash?shiki-twoslash is a library that combines the functionality of two

 libraries:

-: a syntax highlighter that produces HTML that looks just like code
+shiki: a syntax highlighter that produces HTML that looks just like code

-: a markup syntax for TypeScript code blocks powered by the
+in VS Codetwoslash: a markup syntax for TypeScript code blocks powered by the

-allows us to produce TypeScript code blocks that are as
+TypeScript compiler (used by the TypeScript website)shiki-twoslash allows us to produce TypeScript code blocks that are as

 beautiful as they are powerful:

-constisString = (x : unknown):x is string => typeofx === 'string'constisNumber = (x : unknown):x is number => typeofx === 'number'constisBoolean = (x : unknown):x is boolean => typeofx === 'boolean'declare constthing : unknownif (isString (thing )) {thing } else if (isNumber (thing )) {thing } else if (isBoolean (thing )) {thing }
+tsconstisString = (x : unknown):x is string => typeofx === 'string'constisNumber = (x : unknown):x is number => typeofx === 'number'constisBoolean = (x : unknown):x is boolean => typeofx === 'boolean'declare constthing : unknownif (isString (thing )) {thing } else if (isNumber (thing )) {thing } else if (isBoolean (thing )) {thing }

 (Be sure to hover over the code block above to see the TypeScript compiler-powered goodness)